nishanthbhat07/News-App/README.md

 6. Styling: The app uses a custom theming system, assuming potential future dark mode support.
 7. Platform: While cross-platform, the app is primarily designed for mobile devices (iOS and Android).

+## Key Packages

+1. React Query: Used for fetching and managing news article data.
+   - Benefits:
+     - Efficient caching of news articles
+     - Easy implementation of infinite scroll for the news feed
+     - Automatic background refetching for fresh content

+2. MMKV: Utilized for storing pinned articles and user preferences.
+   - Benefits:
+     - Fast, synchronous operations for smooth user experience
+     - Persistent storage of pinned articles across app restarts

+3. Reanimated: Powers smooth animations for swipe actions and transitions.
+   - Benefits:
+     - Fluid, native-driven animations for article swiping
+     - Improved performance for list item animations

+4. Gesture Handler: Manages swipe gestures for article pinning and deletion.
+   - Benefits:
+     - Responsive and intuitive swipe interactions
+     - Seamless integration with Reanimated for gesture-driven animations

 ## Project Structure

 - `app/`: Contains the main application code and routing.